 Wildlife: This high-fenced ranch has been intensively managed for trophy sized whitetail deer since 2011.
 Improved genetics, a feeding program, and selective harvest has produced some tremendous bucks.
-Harvest logs and DNA on released deer are available upon request.
-The ranch is an ongoing participant since 2013 in a neighborhood predator control program No feral hogs have been seen on the ranch since 2013.
+The ranch participates in a neighborhood predator control program.
+No feral hogs have been seen on the ranch since 2013.

 This ranch has always had a good quail population, but the habitat improvements undertaken by the owner combined with three good years of rain have the ranch loaded with quail.
 White winged dove and mourning dove hunts can be excellent, and turkey are plentiful.
 At times, hundreds of ducks and geese cover the main lake.

 Water: Water is provided by two wells in the Queen City aquifer.
 Both are approximately 400’ deep and produce an estimated 5-10 g.p.m..
-The main well at the house is solar powered and feeds an 8,000 gallon concrete pila.
-The second well is electric and feeds 5 300-gallon concrete troughs scattered around the ranch.
+The main well at the house is solar powered, and feeds an 8,000 gallon concrete pila.
+The second well is electric, and feeds five 300-gallon troughs scattered around the ranch.

-Minerals: Although the minerals on the ranch are held by production from a lease dating back to the 1950’s, there have been no wells and no oilfield activity on the ranch during the owner’s tenure.
+Minerals: There have been no wells and no oilfield activity on the ranch during the owner’s tenure.
+The ranch is not leased and there is no production.
 Per Railroad Commission maps, there are no pipelines crossing the property.
-This offering and asking price are surface only.
+This offering and asking price include 25% of the owner’s minerals.